STORM-IRIT/Radium-Engine/Docs/model.md

 to add *Tasks* to the task queue.
 Tasks are processed in parallel during every frame.
 They can have dependencies between them (e.g. the physics update can wait for the animation update to complete).

-A Task imust implement the interface `Core::Task` which defines a `process()` function which will be called when the task is executed.
+A Task must implement the interface `Core::Task` which defines a `process()` function which will be called when the task is executed.
 However for most cases, it is usually convenient to use a `FunctionTask` which takes an instance of `std::function` (which will be called by the `process()` method).
 Calling an object's member function in a task is thus easily achieved by using `std::bind()` to create the function object.